“The Balanced Musician”

-By Leslie Sisterhen MacAllister
+by Leslie Sisterhen MacAllister

 Oxford University Press

 Along with its companion website MusiciansWay.com, this book by a former classical guitar professor offers practical advice on practice techniques and healthy approaches to performance.
 The author also develops a fairly comprehensive strategy for healing from and avoiding repetitive stress injury (RSI).

-Playing (Less) Hurt: An Injury Prevention Guide for Musicians
+“Playing (Less) Hurt: An Injury Prevention Guide for Musicians”

-By Janet Horvath
+by Janet Horvath

 Hal Leonard Books

-What Every Musician Needs to Know about the Body: The Practical Application of Body Mapping to Music Making
+“What Every Musician Needs to Know about the Body: The Practical Application of Body Mapping to Music Making”

-By Barbara Conable
+by Barbara Conable

-Barbara Conable is the founder and director of “Andover Educators,” an off-shoot of the Alexander Technique, with specific emphasis on musician’s issues and the discipline known as body mapping.
-This postulates that our personal mental imagery of the structure, size, inter-relation and function of the bones and muscles in our body determines our actual movement.
-Therefore, identification and correction of “miss-mapping” can lead to almost instantaneous changes in function, resulting in fluid, balanced and free movement.
+Barbara Conable is the founder and director of Andover Educators, an off-shoot of the Alexander Technique with specific emphasis on musician’s issues and the discipline known as body mapping.
+This postulates that our personal, mental imagery of the structure, size, interrelation and function of the bones and muscles in our body determines our actual movement.
+Therefore, identification and correction of “mis-mapping” can lead to almost instantaneous changes in function, resulting in fluid, balanced and free movement.

 Psychology of Performance